-The Department of Biology at Georgia Southern University is a student-centered, “full-service” department offering training from the molecular to the ecosystem level.
-Our students interact closely with a caring faculty of teacher-scholars.
-Undergraduates receive hands-on training to enter the job market or competitive professional and graduate schools.
+The Department of Biology at Georgia Southern University is a student-centered department that offers training from the molecular to the ecosystem level.
+By interacting closely with a caring faculty of teacher-scholars, our undergraduates receive hands-on training to enter the job market or competitive professional and graduate schools.
 The Department of Biology places more graduates in pre-professional schools than any other department on campus.
 Approximately 25% of our graduate students go on to receive PhDs.
-Creative scholarships and student-research programs give students opportunities to work directly with individual faculty members.
+Creative scholarships and independent research programs give students opportunities to work directly with individual faculty members.

 The faculty of the Georgia Southern University Biology Department recognizes the foundational importance of evolutionary theory to all of modern biology, and is in full agreement with the Society for the Study of Evolution’s statements on evolution and on the teaching of evolution.